 After completing the closure of the 003 segment and processing all water generated in closure of the collection system, the equipment in the treatment plant will be emptied, cleaned, and disconnected.
 Salvageable equipment will be removed to an off-site location pending its sale or other off-site use.
 The carbon removed from the three adsorbers will be sent for reactivation and use elsewhere.
 Non-salvageable equipment and materials, including solids collected from the process vessels and unused treatment chemicals, will be removed for off-site disposal.
-The discharge pipe from the treatment plant to U-Crest Ditch will be plugged and capped.
 After emptying and cleaning, the building will be turned over to NFTA for its use.